 - Measuring Tools: 1/2 teaspoon, 1 teaspoon, and 1 Tablespoon.

-How to make salmon buddha bowls
+How to make teriyaki salmon buddha bowls

-Step One: Preheat your oven to 450°F and line a baking sheet with parchment paper or aluminum foil.
+First, preheat your oven to 450°F and line a baking sheet with parchment paper or aluminum foil.

-Step Two: Next, add your broccoli florets to the baking sheet with 1 Tablespoon of olive oil.
+Next, add your broccoli florets to the baking sheet with 1 Tablespoon of olive oil.
 Season with salt and pepper and roast for 15 – 20 minutes.

-Step Five: Place the seasoned salmon filets skin-side down on the baking tray and carefully brush about 1 Tablespoon of teriyaki sauce on top of each piece of salmon.
+Then, place the seasoned salmon filets skin-side down on the baking tray and carefully brush about 1 Tablespoon of teriyaki sauce on top of each piece of salmon.
 Make sure they are evenly coated.
 Then, Place the baking sheet back in the oven for 8 – 12 minutes, depending on how well done you like your salmon.
 For medium, only bake for 8 minutes, and for well-done, bake for closer to 12 minutes.

-Step Six: Meanwhile, heat the edamame and brown rice according to the package direction.
+Meanwhile, heat the edamame and brown rice according to the package direction.

-Top with an extra drizzle of teriyaki sauce and enjoy your flakey teriyaki salmon bowl.
+Top with an extra drizzle of teriyaki sauce, and enjoy your flakey teriyaki salmon bowl.

 - Garlic: You can substitute the freshly minced garlic cloves with 1 teaspoon of garlic powder.

 - Ginger: You can substitute the fresh ginger with 1 teaspoon of garlic powder.